 Giancarlo Stanton (22 points): At first glance you see Stanton’s eight homers with 25 RBI and you gush for a brief second… and then you see his 36 strikeouts.
 In the RotoDerby format Stanton is a popular commodity but with such raw power comes many a whiff.

 Bryce Harper (13 points): Entering August, Harper had three homers on the season, so you can imagine our excitement when slashed seven homers in August.
 However, he only managed 15 RBI, which were mostly washed away by 37 strikeouts.

 Will Venable (minus six points): Venable hit 22 homers last season.
 Serious, he did.
 But this season he has just six.
 His sole August blast with five RBI were wiped out by 16 strikeouts for this now part-time player.
 Venable’s stolen base numbers are also way down, but at he least he stole one recently (see below).
 What’s that?
 Steals don’t count in this format?
 D’oh!

 The Peakers now rank well out of the money at 479th place.

 Now it’s your turn.
-Let is know in the comments below who your favourite Fantasy baseball waiver wire pick of the week is.
+Let us know in the comments below what you think of RotoDerby.

 RotoRob Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
 EST for RotoRob Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for an hour or more each week.
+We’ll be off this week, but return September 11 with special guest Peter Kreutzer of AskRotoman.com.
 Tune in here.